Links to Windham High's Proposed Renovation Project

 1. Go to referendum.
 The Board of Education anticipates bringing this issue to vote at a town referendum in November 2014.

+2. Vote to pass the “renovate as new” project.
 3. File the application form and educational specifications for our “renovate as new” project with the State.These are the foundation of the project.
 Architectural plans, conceptual drawings, models, etc. come later.
+4. From the time the project is filed it takes approximately a year to go through the approval/budget process.
+During this time the town will hire an architect and construction firm. |

 Members of the community are encouraged to attend Board of Education School Planning and Design subcommittee meetings, which are open to the public.
 The Board of Education will hold periodic informational meetings and tours of Windham High School over the next several months.
 Notice of these events will be published in local newspapers and announced during Board of Education meetings.
 These meetings are broadcast on local public access television. www.windham.k12.ct.us/whsproject will post updates and information on the project.